orfeio/orfeio/rsafd.md

 ## Semi-Automated Install

-If you already have an conda installation, download the file corresponding to your architecture below.
+If you already have a conda installation, download the file corresponding to your architecture below.

 Use the command `conda create --name Renv --file <file_name>` to create the `Renv` conda environment, substituting the file's name and location for `<file_name>`.